habibshahid2013/PBS-MovieApp-Project/README.md

 Technical Requirements:

 Use React or Next.js for the frontend and CSS or SASS for styling.
-Use a free hosting service such as Heroku or Zeit for hosting the application.
+Use a free hosting service such as Vercel or AWS Amplify for hosting the application.
 Provide a git repository with your code.

 ## Built With